Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Is there a way to restore accidentally deleted files on Windows 10?

-When you choose the Delete option in Windows your files are automatically moved to the Recycle Bin.
-The Recycle Bin offers a limited amount of storage and it will keep your files there temporarily.
-If you didn’t empty your Recycle Bin manually, it’s rather likely that your file is still there.
+When you choose the Delete option in Windows, your files are automatically moved to the Recycle Bin.
+The Recycle Bin offers limited storage, and it will temporarily keep your files there.
+If you didn’t empty your Recycle Bin manually, it’s somewhat likely that your file is still there.
 To restore your files from the Recycle Bin, do the following:

 - Open the Recycle Bin.

 Keep in mind that Windows has a limited amount of storage dedicated to Recycle Bin, so it won’t keep your files permanently there.
-Sometimes your deleted files can be in Recycle Bin for weeks or months before they are deleted, so it’s always a good idea to try to restore them from it.
+Sometimes, your deleted files can be in Recycle Bin for weeks or months before they are deleted, so it’s always a good idea to try restoring them.

-In some cases you might be able to restore your files from the backup.
-Keep in mind that this solution works only if you have Backup and Restore feature enabled.
-If you don’t use this feature at all, this solution won’t apply to you.
+In some cases, you might be able to restore your files from the backup.
+Remember that this solution works only if you have Backup and Restore feature enabled.
+If you don’t use this feature, this solution won’t apply to you.
 To restore files using the Backup and Restore feature, do the following:

 - Press Windows Key + S and enter control panel.
 Choose Control Panel from the list.